AliSyedHammad/Made-W24-Repo/project/project-plan.md

 The analysis of 311 calls can be of great use for a wide variety of purposes, ranging from a rich understanding of the status of a city to the effectiveness of the government services in addressing such calls.

 In this analysis, I want to answer following questions:
-• What are different type of Service Requests?
+- What are different type of Service Requests?
 Which is most/least frequent?
-• From which borough most Service Requests come from?
+- From which area do most Service Requests come from?
-• How air quality issues relate across the state?
+- Which type of issues are more common?
-• Which agencies are more efficient in solving Service Requests?
+- Which agencies are more efficient in solving Service Requests?
-• Which Service Requests peaks at what time of year or time of day?
+- Which Service Requests peaks at what time of year or time of day?
-• From which type of location we get most number of complaints?
+- From which type of location do we get the most number of complaints?

-With the above answers, we will have a better understanding of the city’s issue.
-Our next step will be to predict or find the following:
-• Find out the time required in terms of range of days to resolve a specific complaint in a specific borough?
+- What is the time required to resolve specific complaints in various areas?

-• Merge the 311 data set with the Storms data set and compare the average response time for complaints during a storm and otherwise.
+With the above answers, we will better understand the dynamics of the city’s issues.
+Our next step will be to find the following merge the 311 data set with the Storms data set and compare the average response time for complaints during a storm and otherwise.

-By using these answers, a city can be better prepared for a particular storm type.
-Policy makers can use this information to efficiently allocate resources.
-In addition, the residents of the city can have a real-time sense of when their problem will be solved.

 ## Datasources